 - Navigate to Settings > Developer options

-When a device is connected, you are prompted in Android to authorize it.
+- Enable USB Debugging.
+When a device is connected, you will be prompted in Android to authorize it.

 $ adb devices List of devices attached 025d138e2f521413 device